DevPedroHB/book-wise/README.md

 Here are the packages used in this project.

-- Web:
 - @hookform/resolvers -> Used in conjunction with the "react-hook-form" package to validate forms.
 - @radix-ui -> Used to provide pre-built components for React applications.
 - next-seo -> Used to optimize the SEO of applications developed with the Next.js framework.
 - phosphor-react -> Library with various icon providers for react.
 - react-hook-form -> Used to validate and manage forms.
 - zod -> Used for data validation.

 ## 💻 Getting started